tyler-technologies-oss/forge-design-system/docs/components/table-data/table/table.md

 </Columns>

 <ImageBlock padded={false} caption="An overflow menu may be used to contain additional functionality for the table.
-Although the header and overflow menu aren’t included in <forge-table> by default, they can be added with a tcw-toolbar just above the table.">
+Although the header and overflow menu aren’t included in <forge-table> by default, they can be added with a `<forge-toolbar>` just above the table.">

 ![Image of a table with an overflow menu.](./images/table-overflow.png)